Former Defence Minister Wayne Mapp told civilian deaths possible in Afghanistan

 "I am responsible for the decisions I made.
 Others will judge them," Mapp said.

-He said he had only recently recalled the briefing happening.
+He said he had only in recent weeks recalled the briefing happened.

 Blackwell told the probe had asked for copies of the ISAF report to be passed on to the minister and the Chief of Defence Force, and that Mapp appeared to be familiar with the document.